ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-vector-sf.md

     ## Units: [m^2]
     ## [1]  29515.82  29073.37 150754.53 477437.67 398419.52 233094.05

-<br /> The function has recognised that the coordinate system units in
-our data are metres, and has returned `area` as a variable of type `units`.
+The function has recognised that the coordinate system units in our data are metres, and has returned `area` as a variable of type `units`.
 Using the **units** library, we can easily convert between measurement units without worrying by how much we need to